 2 eggs, beaten

-3/4 cup (plus an extra splash) of Guinness Extra Stout
+¾ cup (plus an extra splash) Guinness Extra Stout

 Preheat oven to 350 degrees F.

-In one large bowl, cream together the 4 oz of butter with the brown sugar.
-Then slowly mix in the eggs.
+Start making your batter.
+In one large bowl, cream together the 4 ounces of butter with the brown sugar.
+Slowly mix in the eggs.
 Set aside.

-In another bowl, sift together the flour, baking soda, and baking powder.
-Set side.
+In another bowl, sift together flour, baking soda, and baking powder.
+Set aside.

 In a third bowl, combine the Guinness with the cocoa powder.

-If you’re baking cupcakes, fill a muffin tin with cupcake wrappers and then fill about halfway with the batter.
-Bake for 15-18 minutes.
+If you’re baking cupcakes, fill a muffin tin with cupcake wrappers, and then fill each about halfway with the batter.
+Bake for 15–18 minutes.

-If you’re baking a cake, you will need two 8″ cake tins, well greased.
-Fill each tin equally and bake for 32-35 minutes.
+If you’re baking a cake, you will need two 8-inch cake tins, well greased*.
+Fill each tin equally and bake for 32–35 minutes.